Category: General

 People Leader

-One of the things I do really miss in my current job is being a people leader.
-I actually do miss looking at applicates resumes / portfolio sites to find people who are absolute gems.
+One of the things I do find a lot of value in is being a people leader.
+I actually do miss looking at applicants resumes / portfolio sites to find people who are absolute gems.
 I miss guiding people and working with my team to create opportunities for growth.

 When I hired people in the past I didn’t expect them to stay forever.
 I told them upfront that I wanted a certain amount of time with them and to tell me what their goals were so I could find projects to help them advance.
 One person I gave an entire site translation for a new market, one owned a client relationship management platform’s front end code, one I worked with to create a hybrid role that empowered them to work on native apps.